 We all need help sometimes, it is said it takes 10,000 hours to master a skill!
 And if you think that the average person works 40 hours per week, that’s a lot of hours to master anything!
 I think that’s one of the reasons I like photography so much, the fact that you are always learning.

-Things like depth of field the postprocessing Hopefully, these photography tutorials will help you learn at a quicker rate.
+Things like depth of field, the postprocessing and exposure nestle with specifics like Astrophotography and sunsets.
+This is because the basic skills are, undoubtedly, linked with all specific subjects.
+Hopefully, these photography tutorials will help you learn at a quicker rate.
 Some of the photography tutorials are quite basic, aimed at the beginner.
 Some are for the more advanced specialist photographer and focus on a specific skill.

 I need help with;